 2. Failure to comply with directives or requirements of College officials.

 3. Failure to identify oneself when requested to do so by such officials or officers.

 4. Providing or possessing false identification or information to these persons when requested to do so.

 E. Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry or use of College premises.

 F. Tampering with life and safety equipment such as fire extinguishers, smoke detectors, pull stations, and sprinklers.
 Failure to evacuate a building during a fire alarm or drill is also a violation of this rule.

-H. Violation of any federal, state or local law.
+H. Violation of any federal, state or local law (including ordinances).

 J. Use, possession, manufacturing, or distribution of alcoholic beverages (except as expressly permitted by College regulations).
 Alcoholic beverages may not, in any circumstances be used by, possessed by or distributed or sold to any person under twenty-one (21) years of age.
 Please refer to the College’s Alcohol and Drug Policy Points System for details.